Surrender Was Not An Option

 |The Paint Hit The Names Of The War Dead

 |LEARN WHAT HAPPENED TO THE VILLAGE OF DUC DUC

 |Please Press The Picture Of The Twins

 to learn what happened to the

 Is Hollywood Ready to Show Some Positive Truth About Vietnam Veterans?

 Please Press This Link To Visit A Website Dedicated To The Rosedale Vietnam Veteran Memorial.

 |Jack Cunningham and his beautiful wife Joan.

-To learn how Jack is currently doing, please press
+To learn how Jack is currently doing, please press his above picture.

 More Pictures From The Duc Duc Refugee Village